MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/deployment/deploy-wdac-policies-with-script.md

 - Windows 10
 - Windows Server 2016 and above

 This topic describes how to deploy Windows Defender Application Control (WDAC) policies using script.
-The instructions below use Powershell but can work with any scripting host.
+The instructions below use PowerShell but can work with any scripting host.

 > [!NOTE]
 > To use this procedure, download and distribute the [WDAC policy refresh tool](https://aka.ms/refreshpolicy) to all managed endpoints.
 Ensure your WDAC policies allow the WDAC policy refresh tool or use a managed installer to distribute the tool.